Daniel-SanchezG/VORTEX_FINAL/README.md

 - Open the VORTEX folder
 - Find a new folder called "outputs"
-- Inside you will find another folder with date and time (for example "experiment_20250518_123456")
+- Inside you will find another folder with date and time (for example "experiment_AAAAMMDD_HHMMSS")

 This folder contains your results organised into: